meliacode/chrome-ext-simpletube/README.md

 ### Versions

+v0.4.0:

+    - fix: options - optimize options page display
+    - fix: options - sort category on save action to ensure consistency
+    - fix: rename DOM class and ID to have a extension prefix

 v0.3.0:

     - feat: contentCategorize - add handlers to filter videos on the subscription page based on the category filter button clicked